TeamNCMC/features-from-dlc/README.md

 - `FEATURES_OFF` : list of features that will not be plotted.

 ##### The Config class
 This is the object that will be instantiated in the main script.
 It reads the global variables defined above to make them available in the script, but especially defines the actual features and metrics computation.
-Some of its methods (function attached to the object) must exist.
+Some of its methods (functions attached to the Config object) must exist.
 Below is the description of each components of that class.
 The required methods are :
 - \_\_init()\_\_
 - read_setting()